tower120/hi_sparse_bitset/README.md

 *  [roaring](https://crates.io/crates/roaring) - compressed hybrid bitset.
    Higher algorithmic complexity of operations, but theoretically unlimited range.
-   It is still super-linearly faster then pure dense bitsets and hashsets in inter-set operations.
+   It is still super-linearly faster than pure dense bitsets and hashsets in inter-set operations.
 See [performance section](#against-roaring) for detais.